oroinc/documentation/backend/security/acl.rst

 Each record is associated with an owning organization.
 When a user logs into the system, they work in the scope of one of their organizations.
 If a user is a member in several organizations, they can switch the organization scope that is used to perform access checks.

-Every record of a security protected entity with ownership type User, Business unit and Organization has an organization.

 .. note::